Sum of Gaussian vectors and large sets: Introduction

 \end{thm} This result is optimal because there are arbitrarily subgaussian random variables which are not a sum of two standard Gaussian random variables \cite[Proposition 2.6]{Tal95} \cite[Subsection 1.2]{LSS22}.
 Besides by S. Johnston \cite[Theorem 4.2, Corollary 4.4]{Joh25}, for any integer $k>0$, there are weighted averages of standard Gaussian random variables which are not a weighted average of $k$ standard Gaussian random variables.

 We now turn to the high-dimensional case of the subgaussian vector problem.
 A central result in our paper shows that for subgaussian random vectors with good bounds on norm and covariance, the answer to Problem \ref{S} is indeed positive: \begin{thm}[Norm vs Covariance] There is a positive integer $q>0$ such that for any dimension $n\geq 1$, any $\Lambda \geq 1$ and any centered random vector $X$ in $\R^n$ with there are standard Gaussian random vectors $G_1,...,G_q$ in $\R^n$ with \end{thm} Here, $\|\Cov X\|$ denotes the operator norm of the covariance matrix of $X$.
 Any centered random vector $X$ in $\R^n$ is $O(1)$-subgaussian as long as $\|\Cov X\|$ is small enough compared to an upper bound on $\|X\|$.
 The optimal trade-off is exactly as in Theorem \ref{thm:general}: if $\|X\|\leq \Lambda$ almost surely, then $X$ is $O(1)$-subgaussian when $ \|\Cov X \|\leq {\Lambda^2 }{e^{-\Lambda^2}}$, and the bound ${\Lambda^2 }{e^{-\Lambda^2}}$ is the largest possible up to rescaling $\Lambda$ by a uniform factor.
-To get a feel for Theorem \ref{thm:general}, the reader might try to prove it in the special case of a centered random vector $X$ uniformly distributed on the $n+1$ vertices of a regular $n$-simplex in $\R^n$, rescaled so that $\|X\| = \sqrt{\log n}$ almost surely.
-Thanks to Theorem \ref{thm:general}, we obtain in Corollary \ref{cor:charac} an extension of Theorem \ref{thm:1d} to higher dimensions, which gives the first known bound for Problem \ref{S}: \emph{for any centered $1$-subgaussian random vector $X$ in $\R^n$, $\sqrt{{n}^{-1}{\log n}}\, X$ is equal to the sum of a universal number of standard Gaussian vectors.} Even qualitatively, this is a new fact: a centered random vector is subgaussian if and only if it is a finite sum of Gaussian random vectors.
-See Subsection \ref{subsection:geometric} for a geometric interpretation of these results.
+To get a feel for Theorem \ref{thm:general}, the reader might try to prove that the following centered random vector $X$ is the sum of three Gaussian vectors (see Lemma \ref{bessel} and Subsection \ref{rem:generalize mss?}): $X$ is uniformly distributed on the $n+1$ vertices of a regular $n$-simplex in $\R^n$, rescaled so that $\|X\| = C_n\sqrt{\log n}$ almost surely, where $C_n>0$ is a well-chosen constant uniformly bounded from above and below.